DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/network/create-services.md

-# Create a service (Service)
+# Create a Service

 In a Kubernetes cluster, each Pod has an internal independent IP address, but Pods in the workload may be created and deleted at any time, and directly using the Pod IP address cannot provide external services.

 This requires creating a service through which you get a fixed IP address, decoupling the front-end and back-end of the workload, and allowing external users to access the service.
-At the same time, the service also provides the Load Balancer function, enabling users to access workloads from the public network.
+At the same time, the service also provides the Load Balancer feature, enabling users to access workloads from the public network.

 ## Prerequisites